Imagine you’re living the marketer’s dream.

 Overall, you’re breaking even on your marketing expense: $20 x 50% activation = the $10 you spent on Facebook.
 If you can boost activation from 50% to 60%, your marketing channel will suddenly become profitable: $20 x 60% = $12.

 Nice work!
-The increase (thanks to improved activation) means you can – profitably – spend more on advertising, acquire more users, and get more traction!
-So…
+The increase (thanks to improved activation) means you can profitably spend more on advertising, acquire more users, and get more traction!

 Set up proper analytics.
 I highly suggest using a solid analytics tool to track the actions users are taking in your product.
-Google Analytics just doesn’t cut it when it comes to activation.
+Octoboard has a template using Google Analytics that shows how many new and returning users visit your website.

 This wasn’t just a hypothesis.
 After looking at the data, we saw that users who captured an error were about 300% more likely to remain customers than those who didn’t.
 Once we figured this out, we retooled our activation flow to get as many people as possible to capture their errors.